Saturday, July 31, 2021

 Beautiful boats

-We made it to the Bushnell Landing floating dock and tied off then ran to grab Osimo's lines.
-All of a sudden we heard loud slamming and looked up to see Mystic dancing and twisting at the dock.
+We arrived at the Bushnell Basin Landing floating dock, tied off, then ran to grab Osimo's lines.
+All of a sudden we heard loud slamming and looked up to see Mystic dancing and twisting at the dock, all her lines straining against a powerful wake.
 We had no idea why; there weren't any boats passing by to cause such a wake.
-Later we heard that the pair of locks, numbers 31 and 32 sitting two miles west of us cause these rogue wakes.
+Later we heard that the pair of locks, numbers 31 and 32, sitting two miles west of us, cause these rogue wakes.
 The power of the water is funneled down the narrow channel and builds speed and power.
 Mystic's rail took a beating!
 The pull on our lines ripped the varnish down to bare wood.
 I was not happy about this!

 We took a walk through town grabbing coffee and donuts for the next morning.
-It's quaint but lovely.
+Perinton is quaint but lovely.
 Seven Stories Brewing is just west of our dock.
 They have a floating stage with live music.
-We walked over and grabbed a lovely SSB stout to enjoy on the high patio.
-Cool river boats hang out near the stage, enjoying the show close up.
+We walked over and grabbed a lovely SSB stout and sat on the high patio, listening to the music.
+Cool river boats were hanging out near the stage.
 It was a great evening of relaxing after a long day on the water.

 Mystic at Bushnell Basin